 Celebrating a Lasting Pride in Your Parks

-One of America’s newest national parks, Stonewall National Monument is less than one acre and has a mighty story that spans across the globe and touches people of every background — a place where LGBTQ history is American history.
+While June is Pride Month, and Stonewall National Monument shares the unforgettable story of the 1969 protests year-round.
+One of America’s newest national parks, Stonewall National Monument, is less than one acre and has a mighty story that spans across the globe and touches people of every background — a place where LGBTQ history is American history.

-Since the park’s designation in 2016, the National Park Foundation has been working in partnership with the National Park Service and local community organizations to develop programs and initiatives that welcome visitors from all walks of life to the park.
+Since the park’s designation in 2016, the National Park Foundation has been working in partnership with the National Park Service and local community organizations to develop programs and initiatives that celebrate our LGBTQ+ communities.

 Each park tells its own unique piece of American history.
 Learn more about this urban national park to discover a more recent chapter of our country’s past and its movement toward greater LGBTQ civil rights.
 Then share your experience with others and encourage them to take their own #FindYourPark / #EncuentraTuParque adventure to explore our cultural and natural treasures.